NSW-OEH-EMS-KST/grid-garage-tests/README.md

 - is in a folder named "tool_category-tool_name"
 - is comprised of an mxd (tool_name.mxd) and an fgdb (tool_name.gdb)
 - tests a single tool, but may contain multiple tests

-To run a test:
-- download the test folder
-- TO DO ... finish this description